 “Fabulous,” I answered sarcastically.
 I had spent an entire Saturday with bored and nagging children while my husband got to relive his childhood fantasy.
 Sorry to admit it, but I did burst his bubble.

 After cooling off for a couple days, we talked about his adventures again.
-In the coming months, we invested in not one, but two cast-iron dutch ovens.
+In the coming months, we invested in not one, but two cast-iron Dutch ovens.
 And we’ve been experimenting with them on and off since.
-For our neighborhood rafting trip last summer, we made Campfire Chili with a Cornbread Crust.
+For our neighborhood rafting trip one summer, we made Campfire Chili with a Cornbread Crust.
 We’ve also made Campfire Eclairs and Baked Apples.